Text by Olya Karlovich

-During the performance, D.O.U.G._5 responds to the artist’s biofeedback through the use of an E.E.G. headset.
+During the performance, D.O.U.G._5 uses an E.E.G. headset to respond to the artist’s biofeedback.
 Thus, the human subject’s calmness and “in-activity” are the conduits for the movements of the drawing robots and their brush strokes.
-Biosensors are linkages, allowing one to establish a connection with a different way of being and expressing.
+Biosensors are linkages, allowing one to connect with a different way of being and expressing.
 It’s funny – meditating through biofeedback and robotics – it’s deeply un-seating but also grounding at the same time.
 Maybe I’m drawn to developing processes in which both sensations can exist simultaneously, Chung wonders.

 As for meditation, Chung believes experimenting with its various techniques through performance and research is a kind of virtuality.
 Being in the conversation of art and technology for as long as I have, there’s so much talk about virtuality and embodiment in the medium of digital art.
 I think we sometimes forget that virtuality and embodiment are not medium-specific.
 Assembly Lines might be a reminder that the virtual exists within us.
 There are very old practices that engage with embodiment – they came before us and will outlive us.
 A reminder that while the future stands firm, we move in infinite space.

-Among other things, meditation for Chung is also a radical act of deceleration, of sitting with oneself, of searching for a way to be within the present — a definition that contrasts interestingly with the field the artist works in.
+Among other things, meditation for Chung is also a radical act of deceleration, of sitting with oneself, of searching for a way to be within the present.
+This definition contrasts interestingly with the field the artist works in.
 Technology greatly affects our sense of time, destroying and distorting the concept of the present.
 So, meditation as a ritual/ceremony can also be seen as a shared seeking of the endangered present.

 Assembly Lines is also a carefully thought-out sonic environment.
 Dedicated contact microphones sound robotic movements in an octophonic sound space by Neda Sanai, set to a score integrating birdsong and natural field recordings by Aquarian.
 In addition, in the debut iteration of the installation, viewers will also witness a spatial dialogue with the Finnish forest at the EMMA Museum; Chung adds that the quality of light becomes a primary contemplative feature strewn through the installation.

-Assembly Lines was produced by Sougwen Chung’s Scilicet studio under the guidance of the artist and the co-director Tessa Nijdam.
+Assembly Lines was produced by Sougwen Chang’s Scilicet studio under the guidance of the artist and the co-director Tessa Nijdam.
 The three paintings resulting from the performance form part of the installation.
-They will also be displayed as artefacts within the In Search of the Present group exhibition, including an accompanying short film, Assembly Lines: Expanse [extending].
+They will be also on display as artefacts within the In Search of the Present group exhibition, including an accompanying short film, Assembly Lines: Expanse [extending].